 The test set-up for evaluating receive sensitivity in the originate and answer modes is shown in Figure 7.
 The procedure for determining the receive level at the line side of T1 (A and B) is to first adjust the transmit signal level at A and B to about -9 dBm (via R3 and with the line side of the transformer terminated in 600 ohms), which is the maximum signal level allowed on the line.
 Then connect the receive signal and decrease its level until the bit error rate (BER) exceeds 1×10^{-5} .
-Next, close S3 to the test position and measure the signal level at A and B with a bandlimited voltmeter, such as the HP 3551 with 3 kHz flat filtering.
+Next, close S3 to the test position and measure the signal level at A and B with 3 kHz flat filtering.
 This is then the receive sensitivity - the lowest level at which the demodulator begins to make significant errors on a back-to-back set-up.
 Measured performance on the evaluation board was -45 dBm in both the originate and answer modes.